physimals/asl-docs/basilcmd_userguide.rst

 -i <file>  Input file containing label-control differenced data.
 -m <file>  Brain mask for the data.
 -o <dir>  Name of directory into which results are to be written (default is a subdirectory called basil within the input directory).
--@ <file>  Model and sequence parameters (to be passed to FABBER).
+--optfile <file>  Model and sequence parameters (to be passed to FABBER) (was previouosly ``-@``).
 --spatial  Apply a spatial regularising prior to the estimated perfusion image, this is preferable to spatial smoothing of the data before analysis.

 **Model options**

-BASIL provides a number of options to access more advanced parts of the kinetic curve models:
+BASIL provides a number of options to access more advanced parts of the kinetic curve models, you should consult the literature to determine whether you want to explore these model options (the Further Reading and Literaure sections for BASIL should be a good start):

 --infertau  Infer the bolus duration from the data.

- this option is particularly suitable for pASL data in which the bolus duration is undefined (e.g. when not using QUIPSSII or Q2TIPS)
+ This option is particularly suitable for pASL data in which the bolus duration is undefined (e.g. when not using QUIPSSII or Q2TIPS)

 --inferart  Include an arterial compartment in the model.

-  this option will infer the arterial blood volume (aCBV) and arterial blood arrival time. this option is suitable for data with multiple post-labelling delays, especially where short PLD (or TIs) are used.
+  This option will infer the arterial blood volume (aCBV) and arterial blood arrival time.
+  This option is suitable for data with multiple post-labelling delays, especially where short PLD (or TIs) are used.

 --inferpc  Include a non-exchanging compartment in the model.

-  this option might be used to model pre-capillary vessels assuming minimal water exchange. this parameter adds a pre-capillary transit time parameter.
+  This option might be used to model pre-capillary vessels assuming minimal water exchange.
+  This parameter adds a pre-capillary transit time parameter.

 --infert1  Infer the values of T1 and T1b from the data.

-  this option is primarily to account for uncertainty in the T1 values in the inference.
+  This option is primarily to account for uncertainty in the T1 values in the inference.
 ASL data does not have sufficient sensitivity to T1 to estimate it accurately.

 **Advanced Options**